ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ```
 </details>

-## Question 31.
+## Soru 31.
 Write a function called `Clone` which takes an object and creates a object copy of it but not copy deep property of object.

 ```javascript
    var objectLit = {foo : 'Bar'};